Tech-Trailblazers/googone-com-documentation/README.md

 Let’s build a future where **transparency in chemicals = safety for all** — one SDS at a time.

 Thank you for exploring, contributing, caring.
-— The GoogOne SDS / MSDS Documentation Team
+— The GooGone SDS / MSDS Documentation Team